sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Closed COTS<!-- omit in toc -->

-Commercial Of The Self (COTS) software where the source code for said product is [not open source](#open-source-software).
+Commercial Off-The-Self (COTS) software where the source code for said product is [not open source](#open-source-software).

 ### Open COTS<!-- omit in toc -->

-Commercial Of The Self (COTS) software where the source code for said product is [open source](#open-source-software).
+Commercial Off-The-Self (COTS) software where the source code for said product is [open source](#open-source-software).

 ## Appendix E - References